-- 29.2.1 The shot clock shall be reset whenever the game is stopped by an official: - For a foul or violation (not for the ball having gone out-of-bounds) by the team not in control of the ball, - For any valid reason by the team not in control of the ball, - For any valid reason not connected with either team.
+- 29.2.1 After a jump ball or after a throw-in from the centre line at the start of a quarter other than the first quarter or overtime, if a player gains control of a live ball on the court, regardless whether in the backcourt or frontcourt, the shot clock shall be started with 24 seconds. - 29.2.2 The shot clock shall be reset whenever the game is stopped by a referee: - For a foul or violation (not for the ball having been caused to go out-of-bounds) by the team not in control of the ball, - For any valid reason caused by the team not in control of the ball, - For any valid reason not caused with either team.